Is St. Patrick School accredited?

 Catholic Schools in the Diocese of Grand Rapids receive their accreditation from the Michigan Association of Nonpublic (MANS).
 Schools are on a five-year cycle.
 In the fourth year of the cycle, schools evaluate themselves and prepare evidence to prove they are meeting the standards necessary for accreditation.
 In the fifth year, a site team consisting of administrators and teaching staff members of the Diocese visit our school for two days.
 They review the self-study and the evidence presented and they also spend two days on campus.

-The site team sends us a copy of the final report and let us know whether or not we are recommended to remain accredited.
-We received recommendation to be accredited.
+The site team sends us a copy of the final report and lets us know whether or not we are recommended to remain accredited.

 Our most recent accreditation was done during the 2015-16 school year.